 What are the best games like Stardew Valley?
-We can’t think of much more enticing than the idea of leaving the world of work and offices behind and moving out to the country to do something simpler and more rewarding.
+We can’t think of anything more enticing than the idea of leaving the fast-paced corporate world behind and moving out to the country for a simple but rewarding life.
 This escapism is one of the things that makes Stardew Valley such an extraordinarily enjoyable game, so we’ve found some alternatives that are equally as indulgent.

 Possibly one of the best PC games of recent years for it’s cute combination of romance, relaxation, and retail, you’d be forgiven for wanting more games like Stardew Valley.
 There are different aspects to the games below, so none are direct clones.
 Some are among the best management games, while others might be more focused on farming.
 They all have something in common with Stardew Valley, though, so you’ll enjoy at least one or two.